f1lander/node-job-scheduler/README.md

 Say what the step will be

 ```
-Clone this repo
-RENAME the .env to .env.example in the /backend folder
+Clone this repo and add the essentials env variables, lets create a .env file in the source and the following:
+PORT=3000
+MONGO_CONNECTION=mongodb://localhost:27017/agendadb
 ```
 ## Backend